Learn How To Play Tenderness

 You get a full breakdown, with complete TAB when you take the master course.

 Chord progression tricks

 The first chord, a G9b5 is a trick!

-It sounds like it’s the V chord going to chord I but it’s not, it’s actually chord I, leading to chord IV.
+It sounds like it’s the V chord going to chord I but it’s not, this is chord I, leading to chord IV.

-Straight away there’s a sign here that we’re in for some serious chord movement.
-Looks like Paul Simon picked up a thing or two since his days in Simon & Garfunkel!
+Straight away we’re in for some seriously clever chord movements.
+Looks like Paul Simon picked up a thing or two since his days in Simon & Garfunkel.

 Time Signatures and feel

 If the chords seem complicated in Tenderness, check out the time signatures!

 First of all, the original version is more straightforward in 4/4.
 My version has more of a triplet feel which puts it in 12/8.
 12/8 is like 4/4 with a triplet over each beat.

 When Tenderness eventually gets the extra beat, instead of calling those bars 5/4, they become 15/8 time.
 This is not actually as complicated as it may sound, you simply add one more “beat of 1 2 3″.